PureStorage-OpenConnect/SnapAutomationTool-ActiveCluster-3rdSiteRepl/README.md

  - ClassDefinitionandFunctions.psd1  -> Manifest for ClassDefinitionandFunctions.psm1
  - ClassDefinitionandFunctions.psm1  -> This file stored the classes and the class methods.
  - EncryptCredential.ps1  -> Its creating the key file and the encrypted credential.
 (It isn't neccesary to the script running)
+ - ErrorCodes  -> It contains the error codes and error messages
  - GaborFunctions.psd1  -> Manifest for GaborFunctions.psm1
  - GaborFunctions.psm1  -> Helper functions
  - podbackup.ps1  -> Main script